David Patrick, Dean, Old Main 530, 360-650-3170

 Students who do not meet all the requirements for full admission may be granted provisional admission.
 The faculty of the applicant’s intended graduate program must submit a statement of support for provisional admission to the graduate dean.
 If provisional admission is authorized by the Graduate School, the provisions are stated in the letter offering the student special admission to graduate study.
 No K (incomplete) grades are allowed until provisional status is removed.
 A provisionally admitted student is not eligible for a teaching assistantship or Graduate School-funded scholarships until the provisional status is removed.

 Students in some master’s programs also apply for licensing or certification through professional organizations or state agencies.
 The certificate or license is separate from the master’s degree.
 It is the applicant’s responsibility to inquire about licensing or certification requirements prior to enrolling.

 All applicants must demonstrate competence in written and spoken English.
 This can be done by submitting a satisfactory score on the international TOEFL or IELTS, taken within one year of the date of application.
 Minimum required TOEFL score is 86 for the Internet-based test (IBT) or 567 for the paper-based test (PBT).
 IELTS minimum score is 7.0.
-Requirements may vary for applications submitted via Study Group.
+Requirements may vary for certain programs and for applications submitted via Study Group.
+See the admissions requirements for specific programs for details.
 Official test scores must be on file in the Graduate School prior to receipt of the application.